...

 Applesauce: Choose smooth applesauce with no bits or pieces.
 Applesauce is a moderate, healthy, and flavorful food after teeth extraction.

 Mashed Potatoes: Creamy mashed potatoes are simple to digest and high in carbs.
-Prepare them with a bit of butter or milk to enhance flavor and moisture.
+Prepare them with butter or milk to enhance flavor and moisture.

 Pudding or Jello: These pastries need little chewing and are easy on the palate.
 They might also be a wonderful treat when you’re recuperating.